Solving the Scattering Problem for Open Wave-Guide Networks, III: Radiation Conditions and Uniqueness: Introduction

 \section{Introduction}

-Many opto-electronic and photonic devices are modeled as \emph{open wave-guides}.
-In such devices there are channels\footnote{This usage of the term `channel' is standard for wave-guides.
+Many opto-electronic and photonic devices are modeled as \emph{open wave-guide networks}.\footnote{\Rd In the Applied Math, Engineering and Physics literature an ``open wave-guide'' usually refers to a translationally invariant device.
+We call these {\em bi-infinite wave-guides.} The main point of our work is that we consider an assemblage of devices that are asymptotically modeled by bi-infinite wave-guides, which we call a {\em wave-guide network.} \Bk} In such devices there are channels\footnote{This usage of the term `channel' is standard for wave-guides.
 It is different from the terminology used in the $N$-body Schr\"odinger equation literature, where channels refer to distinguished eigenspaces of subsystems.
 What we call channels are analogous to `collision planes' in the Schr\"odinger equation literature.} defined by spatial variations in the electrical permittivity, but the channels are unclad, so the electromagnetic waves are not confined to the channel.
 Such physical systems are described by Maxwell's equations with spatially dependent permittivity.
-In this paper we consider a simpler scalar model, wherein the permittivity $\epsilon(x)$ is a positive real-valued function, constant outside the set $\Omega=\bigcup_{\alpha\in\cA} T_{\alpha}\cup \Omega_0.$ Here $\Omega_0$ is a compact set, and each $T_{\alpha}$ is a `tube' unbounded in one direction.
-Fix a set of points $\{v_{\alpha}:\:\alpha\in\cA\}$ on the unit sphere $S^{d-1}$, for some positive constants, $d_\alpha, R_\alpha$, let